seatgeek/gramo/README.md

 safe as long as you commit your code to a source control system before using it.

 ## How it works
-TLDR; You can build your own module archetype/configurations that employs a specialized markdown language to annotate files, directories, and code to produce modules matching your specification.
+TLDR; You can build your own module archetype that employs a specialized markdown language to annotate files, directories, and code to produce modules matching your specification.

 ### Gramo Markdown